 Scientists have used it to conduct research into life, physical and Earth sciences, human health and astrophysics.
 It has been a tool to delve into space science and commercial research and development for consumer products along with manufacturing, materials and pharmaceuticals.

-It delivers near-real time mapping for recovery and humanitarian aid efforts in disasters, said Paul Martin, the inspector general of NASA, which spends up to $4 billion a year, or half its human space flight budget, on ISS.
+It delivers near-real time mapping for recovery and humanitarian aid efforts in disasters, said Paul Martin, the inspector general of NASA, which spends up to US$4 billion a year, or half its human space flight budget, on ISS.

 NASA pays Orbital ATK and SpaceX to deliver cargo in space.
 It is hiring Sierra Nevada Corp. to begin resupply flights and Boeing Co. and SpaceX to transport astronauts over the next couple of years.
-Cargo and crew transport eat up $1.7 billion a year, or almost half of ISS’s costs.
+Cargo and crew transport eat up US$1.7 billion a year, or almost half of ISS’s costs.

 “NASA envisions itself as only one of many customers for the ISS or other privately-owned and operated low Earth orbit platforms,” Martin told U.S. Congress earlier this year.
 “While all of these actions are positive steps, NASA’s current plan to privatize the ISS remains a controversial and highly debatable proposition.”